 M.S.
 University of Minnesota, Minneapolis, MN, Electrical Engineering, 1987

 B.S.
 University of Wisconsin Platteville, Platteville, WI, Electrical Engineering, 1983

 Dr. Varghese is the Academic Director on the UWRF campus for the online Master of Science in Cybersecurity program offered through the UW-Extended Campus.

-Dr. Varghese's research involves the simulation of biological systems, specifically cellular electrophysiology.
-He uses the tools of Mathematical Modeling, Numerical Methods for Differential Equations, and High-Performance Computing to address research problems in the area of Cellular Electrophysiology.
+Dr. Varghese's research involves the simulation of biological systems, specifically cellular electrophysiology and bioinformatics.
+He uses Mathematical Modeling, Numerical Methods for Differential Equations, and High-Performance Computing to address research problems in the area of Cellular Electrophysiology.